+Modelling is important in helping teachers understand a new practice.
 Instructional coaches are great models of educational skills and can often be recruited to demonstrate new strategies with your own classes.

 Implementation Tip: Request to observe anyone more skilled in the concept.
 If no one is available at your school site, see if you can trade videos with an off-site teacher.

 Principle 5: Content Needs To Be Specific To Discipline and Grade Level

 One size does not fit all when it comes to teacher professional development.
 Avoid content that is generic.
 School administrators should also provide collaborative homogenous instruction as it increases the success rates as well as the sharing of best practices.